Got Questions?

 Q : What are the differences in all these editions?

-A : Each rapid learning course comes with four editions:
+A : Each rapid learning course comes with three editions:

-The Lite Edition is a set of 24x audio MP3 lectures for all 24 chapters.
-It is not for core study, which is to be used as supplemental study, along with the visual tutorials from either Standard or Premium.
-This edition is for learning-on-the-go as enhancement to the core study.
-It is for online access only.
+- The Lite Edition (L) is a set of 24x audio MP3 lectures for all 24 chapters.
+It is not for core study, it is rather to be used as a supplemental study, along with the visual tutorials from either the Standard or Premium edition.
+This Lite edition is for learning-on-the-go as an enhancement to the visual learning.
+It is for online access, with 12 months.

-The Standard Edition has all three core components, 24x video tutorials, 24x drills and 24x cheat sheets, for online-only access of 12 months.
+- The Standard Edition (S) has all three core components, 24x video tutorials, 24x drills and 24x cheat sheets, for online-only access of 12 months.
 It is the baseline for our Rapid Learning System.

 [top]